swayam25/Square-Bot/README.md

         - Database url.
         - Bot will use this url to connect to the database.
         - Postgres database is supported.
-        - Example: `asyncpg://user:password@localhost:5432/square`.
+        - Example: `asyncpg://user:password@db.host:5432/square`.
-            - If you connection string starts with `postgresql://`, replace it with `asyncpg://`.
+            - If your connection string starts with `postgresql://`, replace it with `asyncpg://`.
             - Services like Supabase provide a `postgresql://` connection string, remember to change it to `asyncpg://`.

     - `[colors]`